Deepika2909/Data-Analytics/Washington House Sales/README.md

 #DataExploration: Analysis of house sale prices, geographical trends, and other key factors.
 #DataPreprocessing: Cleaning and transforming raw data for use in models.
 #PricePrediction: Predicting house prices based on available features using regression models.
-#DataVisualization: Creating interactive dashboards to display the findings with Power BI/Tableau.
+#DataVisualization: Creating interactive dashboards to display the findings with Tableau.

 🔧 Technologies Used: